Resource

 Linda Moy Chin and Her Husband.
 Courtesy of the Family of Linda and Pang F. Chin.

-Linda (Lun Chee Moy) and Pang Fook Chin shortly after their marriage, with brother Pang Dick Chin in his school uniform, Toisan, China, 1948.
+Linda (Lun Chee Moy) and Pang Fook Chin with their young children Mabel and Chek shortly before Pang Fook and his brother Pang Dick (pictured standing) leave for America, Hong Kong, 1951.
 Courtesy of the Family of Linda and Pang F. Chin.

 Linda Moy Chin at Airport